bartobri/no-more-secrets/README.md

 This project provides 2 tools for you to recreate this effect:

 1. A standalone executable file named `nms`.
-This file accepts data via a shell pipe and displays it in a maner that nearly identically mimicks the effect we see in the movie.
+This file accepts data from a shell pipe and displays it in a manner that is nearly identical to the effect we see in the movie.

 2. A module, written in C, that can be used for incorporating this effect in to other programs.